-LION will say the Lions Invocation; ent Lord.
-Weld all our hearts in one accord. strong.
+LION will say the Lions Invocation;

+Where Lions meet, be present Lord.
+Weld all our hearts in one accord.
+To do thy will, Lord make us strong.
 To help the weak and right the wrong.
-This is a commemorative servi LIONthe hall. ce of and we will begin by turning off all the lights in (One candle ONLY to be words) e lit on the candle board with the following Jesus said, in the Gospel of St "I ar John 8:12 n the light of the world" May we reflect for a few mom nents on God's love for us through his son, the Lord • w being lit, represents the love and RIST CANDLE to show God's love flowing e who are his servants.
-"It is better to light one therein." e candle than to curse the darkness

-John 12:35-36

-Jesus said:
+This is a commemorative service of LION and we will begin by turning off all the lights in the hall.

+(One candle ONLY to be lit on the candle board with the following words)

+Jesus said, in the Gospel of St. John 8:12 "I am the light of the world"

+May we reflect for a few moments on God's love for us through his son, the Lord Jesus Christ.....

+The second candle, now being lit, represents the love and service of LION .

+We light it from the CHRIST CANDLE to show God's love flowing through and from those who are his servants.

+"It is better to light one candle than to curse the darkness therein."

-"Yet a little while is the light without you, Walk while you have the light Lest darkness come upon you.
+John 12:35-36 Jesus said: "Yet a little while is the light without you, Walk while you have the light Lest darkness come upon you.
 For he that walked in darkness Knoweth not whether he goeth.
 While ye have light Believe in the light That ye may be the children of light."